jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] I might evaluate its state.
 - [x] The other things may be:
     - [x] Topics that may have been already covered by the new beginning.
-    - [x] Topics that might be details that had better be put in Circle Broader View.
+    - [x] Topics that might be details that had better be put in Encircle Broader View.
     - [x] Topics might be details that are unrequired, might cloud the main point.
 They might be removed.
     - [x] Details that might be kept in this chapter, but given more of a place at the bottom, rather than the top.
 Maybe even split it off as a separate chapter to keep this chapter 'clean'.
 - [x] Stereotyping text fragments.